 What the Dead Know: Learning About Life as a New York City Death Investigator

-Barbara Butcher was early in her recovery from alcoholism when she found an unexpected lifeline: a job at the Medical Examiner's Office in New York City.
-The second woman ever hired for the role of Death Investigator in Manhattan, she was the first to last more than three months.
-The work was gritty, demanding, morbid, and sometimes dangerous--and she loved it.
+When Barbara Butcher was early in her recovery from alcoholism, she found an unexpected lifeline in a job at the Office of the Chief Medical Examiner in NYC.
+As only the second woman ever hired for the role—and the first to last more than three months—she became a vital force in the world of forensic science and criminal investigations.

 BUY THE BOOK